Judging

 This page describes the current 204-point scoring system.

-For the coed, men's, and women's awards, each song's score is calculated by adding up the five judges' total scores.
-The four language and music judges can give a maximum of 36 points each.
-The overall judge can give a maximum of 60 points.
-Therefore, the maximum possible score is (36 × 4) + 60 = 204 points.
+For the co-ed, men's, and women's awards, points are calculated by simply adding up the five judges' scores.
+The highest possible score is (36 × 4) + 60 = 204 points.

 The language score is calculated in the same way as the music score.